 Basic components of dust collectors include a blower, dust filter, filter cleaning system, dust receptacle and dust removal system.
 Five common types of dust collection equipment are fabric filter baghouses, inertial separators (like mechanical cyclones), cartridge collectors, wet scrubbers, and electrostatic precipitators.

 Baghouse dust collectors come in various designs and are the most commonly used system because of their 99% efficiency.

-Dust collection is critical to a number of industrial sectors such as woodworking, agriculture, food processing, pharmaceutical, recycling, cement and rock products, metal fabrication, mining, and chemical processing among many others.
-Dust collectors referred to as filter receivers are essential parts of processing systems in many thermal and size reduction applications and as receivers for pneumatic conveying.
+Dust collection is critical to several industrial sectors such as woodworking, agriculture, food processing, pharmaceutical, recycling, cement and rock products, metal fabrication, mining, and chemical processing, among many others.
+Industrial dust collectors, referred to as filter receivers, are essential parts of processing systems in many thermal and size reduction applications and as receivers for pneumatic conveying.

 Popular Dust Collection Systems